Thomas Eugene Creech: Early life

 On August 22, 1973, he broke the conditions of his parole by allegedly stealing 13 cartons of cigarettes in Portland.
 Creech was arrested in Portland Oregon in late March 1974 on that theft and another charge of breaking and entering.
 He also was wanted in Ohio for jumping parole.
 The charges were dropped after he was admitted to a psychiatric hospital on April 9, 1974, for a mental evaluation.
 Creech was released only 10 days later on April 19, 1974, after it was determined that he did not suffer from any mental illnesses.

 Five weeks later, after a suicide attempt, on May 24, 1974, Creech was re-admitted to the Oregon State Hospital, this time under civil commitment.
 He quickly was moved out of maximum security and by May 30, he was in an open ward and qualified for 3-day weekend passes.
 He was released on June 20, 1974.
-In early August 1974, Creech was back in Portland, where he found a job as a sexton for the St. Marks Episcopal Church.
+In early August 1974, Creech was back in Portland, where he found a job as a sexton at St. Mark's Episcopal Church.
 He later quit his job after the body of a man was found in his living quarters on August 17, 1974.
 Creech departed Portland, heading south on a bus to San Francisco.